aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

             assembly = self.visit(t)
             return SetLineNo(t.lineno) + assembly if hasattr(t, 'lineno') else assembly

-It takes an AST node or a list of such nodes; for a list we get back all the results concatenated.
+It takes an AST node or a list of such nodes; when it's a list we get back all the results concatenated.
 (Python's AST and bytecodes were designed to make that simple chaining the right thing to do in most cases, as we just saw for compiling the arguments of a call.)
 We could've defined separate methods for visiting a list vs. a node, but